-Where: cocoa beans imported from the Belgian Congo fuelled the industry still thriving in modern-day Belgium
+Where: Cocoa beans imported from the Belgian Congo fueled the industry still thriving in modern-day Belgium

 Brews: Trappist beers, Chimay, Lambic, Westvleteren, and fruity specialities